jodal/comics/docs/installation.rst

 .. literalinclude:: ../requirements-dev.txt

-Run *comics*
+Run Comics
 ============

-To get *comics* to a state useful for testing of new crawlers and personal usage, the following steps are all that is needed.
+To get Comics to a state useful for testing of new crawlers and personal usage, the following steps are all that is needed.